raspberrypilearning/surprise-animation/en/step_3.md

 --- task ---

 You can get your object to do something to make the character curious about it.
+Add blocks to the end of the object's `when green flag clicked`{:class="block3events"} setup script.

 [[[scratch3-jiggle-a-sprite]]]